ans452/productList/README.md

 - editing products/categories
 - adding products/categories

 To deploy this application, it is needed to set it up on the server.
+There might be some problems with permissions to the data and uploads folder, use chmod to solve it.
 The working version is available by the link: https://enos.itcollege.ee/~anarus/admission/index.php

 Mentioned above functionality is reached via the classes communicating with JSON files directly and controllers that are mediators between JSON encoding issues and user's needs.